irispixel/vscode-dartsass/README.md

 Default: `node.exe`.
 Sets the PATH to the node.exe executable.

 Important: This property is applicable on the windows platform only.
 On Linux, this property is completely ignored and not used at all

+## `dartsass.execPlatform`

+Default: `host`.
+Property to mention the execution platform of the dart sass plugin.

+For the most part , this plugin attribute is best left untouched.
+In case when you are working on a Windows host but remotely editing files on the Linux platform, then changing this option is helpful.

+Possible values:

+* `host`: Sass source files are compiled on the samae platform as that of the vscode editor
+* `linux`: Sass source files are compiled on the linux platform and accessed possibly but not necessarily from a windows host.
+* `windows`: Sass source files are compiled on the windows platform and accessed possibly but not necessarily from a windows host.

+**Important: This property is experimental and not guaranteed to work though.**

 ## `dartsass.outputFormat`